 American Staffordshire Terriers vs. Pitbulls: How Do They Differ In Personality?

 Due to unfair misconceptions, a popular question that’s being asked frequently is; are they dangerous and cruel?
 Well, they are not dangerous by birth.
-They are made and trained to be dangerous and cruel.
 It depends on the dog owner and how they raise their Pitbull or Staffordshire terrier.

 Pitbull’s Temperament: